osmandapp/web/main/docs/user/plugins/accessibility.md

 <InfoIncompleteArticle/>

 Accessibility plugin makes the device's accessibility features directly available in OsmAnd.

+## Overview

 Makes the device's accessibility features directly available in OsmAnd.
 It facilitates e.g. adjusting the speech rate for text-to-speech voices, configuring D-pad navigation, using a trackball for zoom control, or text-to-speech feedback, for example to auto announce your position.